 According to the EAR, “Encryption items can be used to maintain the secrecy of information and thereby may be used by persons abroad to harm U.S. national security, foreign policy, and law enforcement interests.”

 Exports and reexports of encryption software are controlled for their functional capacity to encrypt information, not because of any informational or theoretical value such software may represent in-and-of itself.
 The EAR explains that this is the reason encryption software is dealt with separately from other types of controlled software.

-Most encryption items may be exported under the Encryption Commodities, Software and Technology (ENC) License Exception.
-(I’ll discuss License Exceptions in more detail in my next article.)
+Most encryption items may be exported under the Encryption Commodities, Software and Technology (ENC) license exception.
+(I’ll discuss export license exceptions in more detail in my next article.)
 When authorization is necessary, this will come in the form of either an export license or an Encryption Licensing Arrangement.

 The EAR further specifies requirements on publicly available encryption source code.
 Exporters are required to notify BIS and the ENC Encryption Request Coordinator of the Internet location of the publicly available source code if it is to be exported.

 The FC controls regulate exports of firearms to OAS member countries.
 According to the EAR, “This action is based on the Organization of American States (OAS) Model Regulations for the Control of the International Movement of Firearms, their Parts and Components and Munitions (OAS Model Regulations) which were developed to assist OAS member countries to implement the Inter-American Convention Against the Illicit Manufacturing of and Trafficking in Firearms, Ammunition, Explosives, and Other Related Materials (Firearms Convention).”

 In essence, these regulations exist to combat illicit manufacturing and trafficking of firearms, ammunition, explosives and other related materials in North and South America because of their links to such activities as drug trafficking, terrorism and transnational organized crime.